-Visualant, Incorporated (the "Company," "Visualant, Inc." or "Visualant") was incorporated under the laws of the State of Nevada in 1998.
+Know Labs, Inc. (the "Company") was incorporated under the laws of the State of Nevada in 1998.
 The Company has authorized 105,000,000 shares of capital stock, of which 100,000,000 are shares of voting common stock, par value \$0.001 per share, and 5,000,000 are shares preferred stock, par value \$0.001 per share.

 Since 2007, the Company has been focused primarily on the development of a proprietary technology, which is capable of uniquely identifying and authenticating almost any substance using electromagnetic energy to detect the unique digital "signature" of the substance.
-The Company calls this its technology "ChromaIDTM" and "Bio-RFID.".
+The Company calls its technology "ChromaIDTM" and "Bio-RFID."